460130107/lola/README.md

 We develop in `python3` and we like to use `virtualenv`:

-* Creating a virtual environment based on python3
+* Creating a virtual environment based on python3: this you only need to do the first time.

         virtualenv -p python3 ~/workspace/envs/lola

-* Sourcing it
+* Sourcing it: this you need to do whenever you want to run (or develop) the code.

         source ~/workspace/envs/lola/bin/activate

-* Configuring `PyCharm`
+* In case you use `PyCharm` you will need to configure it to use your environment:

         # navigate to
         PyCharm/Preferences/Project/Project Interpreter